The Hoover Factory, Pentrebach: Flights Scandal

 During 1992, with a backlog of products, Michael Gilbey and Brian Webb, marketing executives at the Merthyr factory, thought they had the perfect solution to this particular problem.
 Their idea was to give two free flights to either Europe or America to each customer that purchased £100 worth of electrical goods.
 More than 200,000 people qualified for the flights during this promotion and unable to meet demand, Hoover lost a total of £20,000,000.

 Further Troubles and Closure

 After continuous financial problems, Hoover UK/Europe was sold to the Italian-based company, Candy, in 1995.
 Following the takeover, production continued but staff numbers fell.
 Further talk of job cuts continued throughout the 1990s and workers grew more concerned as the years went by.

 In 2002, a fire tore through the factory which caused disruption to production and by 2004, amid talks of 130 job losses, the workers went on strike.

 Work continued in the Hoover factory until Candy announced that it would be moving production abroad to countries such as the Czech Republic and the Far East.

 Final production in the Hoover factory, Pentrebach, ceased on 13 May 2009, 61 years after it first opened, with the remaining 337 members of staff being left unemployed.

 It is now used as a warehouse and distribution centre for domestic goods for Hoover Candy.

+As of the 31st December 2025, the 40 acre site has closed to be developed for housing and a community hub.